Sh3lldon/HellsVectoredGate/README.md

 # HellsVectoredGate

-HellsVectoredGate is an indirect syscall technique that combaines VEH (Vectored Exception Handler) allowing the operator to execute native system calls through exception without directly invoking the syscall instruction in a traceable way.
+HellsVectoredGate is a technique that combaines VEH (Vectored Exception Handler)and indirect syscalls allowing the operator to execute native system calls through exception without directly invoking the syscall instruction in a traceable way.
+You must make specific exceptino (this case uses ACCESS_VIOLATION) so that registered VEH handle it.

 ### Usage